muneeb0321/muneeb0321/README.md

 - 👋 Hi, I’m muneeb
 - 👀 I’m interested in DSA and Web development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Web development
 - 💞️ I’m looking to collaborate on web development projects
-- 📫 How to reach me ...
+- 📫 Reach me on Github

 <!---
 muneeb0321/muneeb0321 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.